 Ocean View: The size of the 221 ocean-view cabins ranges from 220 to 230 square feet.
 The more spacious ones have two baths: one tub/shower combo and one with shower.

 Balcony: The 851 balcony cabins offer 45-square-foot balconies and 185 square feet inside.
 Most balconies have two mesh, metal-armed chairs and a small table.

+"Cove" balcony cabins on Deck 2 (just 28 feet above the waterline) are the same size but have cutout holes under railings rather than glass.
 "Vista" balcony options are 245 to 260 square feet and are located in aft corners.
-They boast large 85- to 90-square-foot wraparound balconies with chairs and two chaises for sunning.
+They boast large 85- to 90-square-foot wraparound balconies with chairs and two chaises.

 Spa Cabins: Seventy-eight spa cabins have the same furnishings as ocean view, balcony and Ocean Suite rooms but feature a different color scheme.
 Extras include higher-quality towels, Elemis toiletries, priority access to spa appointments and free entry to Breeze's steam rooms, thalassotherapy mineral pool and exercise classes.

 Suites: Carnival Breeze has 54 suites.
 Those who book suites get priority embarkation and debarkation.

 Junior Suites: These 275-square-foot suites with 35-square-foot balconies have walk-in closets, 32-inch flat-screen TVs and a jetted tub and double sinks in the bathroom.

 Ocean Suites: Ocean Suites are identical to Junior Suites but have a larger 65-square-foot balcony.
 Ocean Suite 7270 is wheelchair accessible and much larger.